The Phantom Time Hypothesis: The Greatest Fiction Ever Written?

 Another Dark Age misconception was that technological progress was wiped out.
 However, many scholars would agree that this was not the case.
 In fact, the advancement of technology remained slow but continued to progress.
 Though many building techniques relied on Roman design, the advancements happened incrementally through the building of Christian cathedrals and castles by adapting to better masonry techniques learned from trade and conflict with the Middle East during the Crusades .
 These technological advancements included algebra, using Arabic numerals for mathematical computation, better steel manufacturing, and medical breakthroughs such as bandages.

-Additionally, farming techniques and record-keeping progressed thanks to the creation of paper, the windmill, the plow collar, stirrups, and metal horseshoes.
+Additionally, farming techniques and record-keeping progressed thanks to the creation of paper, the windmill, the plow collar, stirrups, metal horseshoes, and the ability to pay for papers.
 These advancements far surpassed the technological achievements of Rome, and Europe slowly entered a new era of trade and prosperity around the 1000 AD.

 Though ancient historians may have seen the end of Greco-Roman antiquity as the end of the world, it was far from true.
 So, if what was originally learned about the Dark Ages was not necessarily true, ie. all progress did not abruptly stop, then perhaps the Phantom Time Hypothesis, as well as Fermenko’s New Chronology Hypothesis, are correct.
 It all depends on how one reviews their findings.